 Read and write the test context #

-The context fixture is the test's view of what's active right now: the run record, the station, the product, the current sweep iteration's params, the resolved limits, and the active fixture connections.
-It also has two writer methods — configure() for stimulus values and observe() for environmental readings — that stash data on the same context object so the next sweep iteration can read it back via last().
+The context fixture is the test's view of what's active right now: the run record, the station, the part, the current sweep iteration's params, the resolved limits, and the active fixture connections.
+It also stamps two kinds of side data onto the row — configure() for the stimulus inputs you set, observe() for the environmental readings you take.

 Take context as a test argument when you need any of that.
 If a test only takes a single measurement against a single setpoint and never sweeps, you can skip it.